 Follow the Plunger at London’s Loo Tour

 If you want to see a different side of London, you should go on a Loo Tour.
-This 90-minute walk tells visitors the history of the city’s public sanitation system and its politics.
+This 90-minute walk tells visitors about the history of the city’s public sanitation system and its politics.
 Here, toilet humour is definitely encouraged!

 Learn About Graffiti With a Tour and Workshop

-Have a Meal High in the Sky
+Enjoy a Meal High in the Sky

 Watch a Movie Under the Stars

 Every year from early spring to September, London’s outdoor cinema scene comes into full swing.
 From the Rooftop Film Club to The Luna Cinema and Pop Up Screens, when the weather is nice you have great choices to watch movies under the stars.